Sign up today for winter greenhouse online courses

-A total of 133 people have taken the Biological Control of Greenhouse Growers course from nine countries, including 24 U.S. states and 12 counties of Michigan.
-In the most recent session, which ended January 2017, 81 percent of respondents intended to make a change in their pest management practices as a result of the course.
+A total of 159 people have taken the Biological Control of Greenhouse Growers course from 12 countries, including 24 U.S. states and 13 counties of Michigan.
+These participants represent 59.2 million square feet of greenhouse production area throughout the U.S. and the world.
+In the most recent session, which ended August 2017, 72 percent of respondents intended to make a change in their pest management practices as a result of the course.

 Floriculture Root Zone Management